jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 Lesson learnt.

-A CV must be cool for the human eye, and understandable for the machines.
+A CV must be cool for the human eye, and **understandable by machines**.

+But first, I want to know how many offers are out there.

+For sure there is some seasonality.
+Lets just have a daily look and see how is the market

+Or even better, lets make a script to do that.

 {{< callout type="info" >}}
 And Applied it for [**better CV** and job search](https://gitlab.com/fossengineer1/cv-check)